About This Listing

 Thank you for helping keep our home clean and replacing or reimbursing us for items you consume during your stay beyond your light continental breakfast.

-We're sociable and enjoy sharing meals, making BBQ, sitting around the outdoor fireplace and enjoying a bottle of wine together if you like.
+We're sociable and enjoy making BBQ, sitting around the outdoor fireplace and enjoying a bottle of wine together if you like.

 Please ask us for what you need!

 Hello!
 We are Blane (on the left) and Scott.
-Welcome to our 1898 Victorian.
+Welcome to our 1898 Victorian offering you up to two private bedrooms each with a queen bed.
 You'll learn a lot more about the house, Elmwood Village, transportation options, places to dine and sights to see by clicking on the "Description" tab on the home page.
+Thank you for taking the time to read the entire description before placing your Inquiry or Booking your room(s).

 We're sociable and enjoy spending time with our guests if they wish.
 In the Summer we love to BBQ in the back garden, and we hardly ever let the fire in the upstairs sitting room go out in the winter.